Free Trial

 #11.
 Improve Local Keyword Targeting

-They focus either on general keywords or, at most, specify the location in general terms (like city or state).
+When optimizing local landing pages, many companies often either focus on general keywords or specify the location in general terms (like city or state).

 However, there’s far more you can target in local search.